Reliability and Maintenance – the 3 KPIs Every Facility Should Be Tracking

 Quality

-Finally, quality is used to measure the number of units or pieces produced with, well, acceptable quality.
-Quality issues occur when defective products are produced or come out in such a state that they require additional work before they can be shipped, even though they should be finished at the given stage.
+Quality issues occur when defective products are produced or come out requiring additional work before they can be shipped.
 To calculate the percentage of products created by equipment with acceptable quality, you simply divide the number of acceptable pieces produced by the total number of all pieces produced.

 Quality = Acceptable Pieces / Total Pieces